LucasAlexandreBez/Pseudocode_EN_PT/README.md

 </div>

 ## 🟧 Declare (GB)
-Used to declare variables or method referGBces.
+Used to declare variables or method references.
 <br>
 Examples:
 - **Declare** and instantiate an `int` variable to store value `x`.
 - **Declare** a method `start()` to initialize the system.

 ## 🟧 Method / End Method (GB)
-Used to define methods and mark the GBd of a method block.
+Used to define methods and mark the end of a method block.
 <br>
 Example:
 ```